ohhmydude/Ohhmydude/README.md

       • Done analysis on Viterbi algorithm to make the retrieval system fast and accurate.

-      *"Blockchain – A Public Distribution System"*
+      Blockchain – A Public Distribution System

       Blockchain, Python, Firebase
       • Developed a Public Distribution System using Blockchain